SRGSSR/GoogleCastSDK-ios-no-bluetooth/README.md

 ## Generation

-1. Download the binary from the [GoogleCastSDK manual setup](https://developers.google.com/cast/docs/ios_sender#manual_setup), `Dynamic without  Guest Mode` version.
+1. Download the _dynamic without Guest Mode_ binary from the [GoogleCastSDK manual setup](https://developers.google.com/cast/docs/ios_sender#manual_setup).
-2. Unzip it and rename to `GoogleCastSDK-ios-no-bluetooth.xcframework`.
+2. Unzip it and rename it to `GoogleCastSDK-ios-no-bluetooth.xcframework`.
 3. Zip it: `zip -r GoogleCastSDK-ios-no-bluetooth.xcframework.zip GoogleCastSDK-ios-no-bluetooth.xcframework -x "*.DS_Store" -x "__MACOSX"`
 4. Move the zip file to this repository folder.